The Bachelorette (American TV series) season 17: Bachelor in Paradise

 Aaron Clancy, Connor Brennan, James Bonsall, Karl Smith, Tré Cooper, and Thomas Jacobs returned for season 7 of Bachelor in Paradise.
-Cooper quit in Week 2.
-Smith and Brennan were eliminated in Week 2.
+Cooper quit in week 2.
+Brennan and Smith were eliminated in week 2.
 Jacobs spilt from Becca Kufrin in week 6, although they later got back together.
 Bonsall and Clancy split from Anna Redman and Tia Booth, respectively, in week 6.